What’s the Best Underfloor Heating Option – Hydronic or Electric?

 A professional technician should be engaged to install any of these systems.

-How Efficient Is Hydronic Radiant Heat?
+How Efficient Is Hydronic Floor Heating?

 Hydronic radiant heat can be one of the most efficient ways to heat your home.
 The nature of the system limits the amount of energy that can be wasted.
 By comparison, forced-air systems can lose so much heat through ducts that their efficiency is reduced by half.
 In a hydronic system, there’s significantly less heat loss.

-Several other factors contribute to the efficiency of hydronic heat.
+Several other factors contribute to the efficiency of hydronic underfloor heating.
 Since the heat comes from the floor, it can keep you, your family and your friends comfortable at a lower set temperature than would be required for the same comfort from a traditional forced-air system.
 This method of heat distribution also means that the system doesn’t have to run for as long to heat up or to maintain the set temperature.

 The efficiency of hydronic systems can also be improved by careful design and adequate insulation.
 A professional with training and experience, such as the radiant heat specialists at Glow, can help you create a system that maximises efficiency while helping you keep your home comfortable all year round.

-How Does Hydronic Radiant Heat Perform?
+How Does Hydronic Underfloor Heating Perform?

-Hydronic radiant heat has many of the same advantages as its electric cousin.
+Hydronic radiant heating has many of the same advantages as its electric cousin.
 It’s silent and invisible, and it can help keep the air in your home clean and fresh by limiting the amount of dust and dirt that circulates.
 Unlike its electric cousin, it can be used to efficiently heat your entire home.

 It’s especially effective in areas where forced-air heat can’t keep up with your heating needs.
 In addition to being installed beneath flooring, hydronic radiant heat systems can also be installed in walls and ceilings, which can help you heat trouble spots in your home.